ellemouton/website/content/drafts/normal-operation-pre-taproot.md

 involves understanding how HTLCs are added to a channel and how channel peers commit to a new state including these HTLCs.
 Then I will cover how a channel’s normal flow is re-established after a disconnection and finally, the cooperative channel closure flow will be covered.
+All of these topics are covered in [Bolt 2][bolt-2], but I thought a diagram or two could help with understanding.
 I plan on doing all of this with a long-running example.

 # Preliminaries